sphinxteam/sir_inference/README.md

-# Probabilistic inference framework for estimatingrisk of infection from proximity tracking data
+# Probabilistic inference framework for estimating risk of infection from proximity tracking data

-The method is based on the SIR inference model we describe in [these notes](https://www.overleaf.com/read/tfhcpbvhmcwq ), where you cna find more information about our approach.
+The method is based on the SIR inference model we describe in [these notes](https://www.overleaf.com/read/tfhcpbvhmcwq ), where you can find more information about our approach.

 Simple demonstration of the package and of the inference procedure can be found on these google colab notebooks: